HOW A GREAT PRE-TREATMENT ROUTINE IMPROVES LASH EXTENSIONS RETENTION

 2. Gently wipe the lashes, eyelids and the skin underneath the eye until you remove all leftover makeup and oils.

-3. Protein Removing Pads can also be used during the infills to clean the eye area or lash line - use a dabbing motion on the lashes to avoid them getting stuck to the glue bonds, and focus on the skin around the eyes in gentle swiping motions.
+3. Protein Removing Pads can also be used during Lash Fills to clean the eye area or lash line - use a dabbing motion on the lashes to avoid them getting stuck to the glue bonds, and focus on the skin around the eyes in gentle swiping motions.

 Can You Skip It?